 Josefina's role involves collaborating on initiatives with WWF field offices in key geographies in Colombia, Guyana, Peru, the Democratic Republic of the Congo, Nepal, and Indonesia.
 In each of these regions, she focuses on designing policies and interventions to tackle deforestation and degradation and to conserve and restore forests to reduce greenhouse gas emissions and enhance carbon sinks.
 This entails building alliances with strategic stakeholders, particularly Indigenous peoples and local communities living on the front lines of deforestation.

-Josefina also has significant experience in international negotiations under the United Nations system: from 2009 to 2012, she was part of Mexico's delegation to the Convention on Biological Diversity, the United Nations Forum on Forests, and the United Nations Framework Convention on Climate Change where she negotiated reducing emissions from deforestation and forest degradation and land-use related issues.
+Over the course of her career, Josefina has been integrally involved in major international negotiations.
+From 2009-2013, she was part of Mexico's delegation to the Convention on Biological Diversity, the United Nations Forum on Forests, and the United Nations Framework Convention on Climate Change, where she negotiated REDD+, a mechanism to reduce emissions from deforestation and forest degradation, and land-use related issues.

 Josefina holds a master's degree in public policy (with a focus on environmental policy) from the University of Maryland.
 A native of Mexico City, she studied international relations at the Universidad Iberoamericana.